 Learn more: Universal CityWalk

 Two unforgettable choices are the steampunk-influenced Toothsome Chocolate Emporium & Savory Feast Kitchen and one-of-a-kind fusion at The Cowfish Sushi Burger Bar.
-You’ll also discover several themed restaurants covering a range of cuisines.
+You’ll discover more themed restaurants covering a range of cuisines, as well as mouthwatering gourmet choices such as the flame-focused Bigfire, VIVO Italian Kitchen and more.

 International Drive and Restaurant Row

 Whatever you’re craving, you’ll find it on International Drive — and often at budget-friendly prices.
-For instance, ICON Park’s dining options include Blake Shelton’s Ole Red, plus Tin Roof, Yard House, and Robert Treviño’s aforementioned Tapa Toro.
+For instance, dining options at ICON Park include Blake Shelton’s Ole Red, plus Tin Roof, Yard House and Robert Treviño’s aforementioned Tapa Toro.
 Nearby, Pointe Orlando is home to Cuba Libre Restaurant & Rum Bar and Taverna Opa, among others.
 More great fare awaits in this area, including standalone eateries and hotel restaurants.

 Learn more: International Drive

 Just a short trip from International Drive, Orlando’s Restaurant Row district is a dining revelation in its own right.
-It features some of Orlando’s most acclaimed eateries, including Dragonfly — Robata Grill & Sushi, The H Orlando, Eddie V’s Prime Seafood and others.
+It features some of Orlando’s most acclaimed eateries, including Dragonfly — Robata Grill & Sushi, Christini’s Ristorante Italiano, Eddie V’s Prime Seafood and others.

 Learn more: Restaurant Row